Sidebar Charting Tools

 Highlights the current inpatient attending provider, involved specialty teams, inpatient treatment team, outpatient providers and emergency contacts.

-Left arrow - Opens the care team activity in the centre panel.
+Left arrow - Opens the care team activity (with editing ability) in the centre panel.

 Problems & Hx